 See our certificate here

-Students’ academic performance is assessed throughout the course.
-A student must meet the attendance requirement and obtain a minimum of a pass for every module and have no outstanding fees or unreturned property of the school in order to graduate from the programme.
+Students’ academic performance is assessed throughout the programme.
+A student must fulfil the minimum attendance requirement, obtain a pass for every module and have no outstanding fees or unreturned property of the school in order to graduate from the programme.

 Exemption may be granted for a module if a student can demonstrate that he/she has learned and understand the content of that module through previous study or professional experience, deemed substantially equivalent to Orita Sinclair.
 For an exemption to be considered, a student must have obtained at least a pass grade in a specified modules and must be taken less than ten years from the date of application.

 Orita Sinclair reserves the right to recognise only certain qualifications and institutions for exemption and to contact the awarding institution to verify students’ qualifications.

 Exempted modules will not count towards the unit or course requirement for the course.
 The maximum number credit units of all the modules granted for exemption must not exceed 30% of the total credit units required to complete the course.

 It is the responsibility of the student to submit certified copy of the academic transcript: module outline and other official documentation giving sufficient details of the studies to allow an assessment of the application.
 All supporting documentation must be in English, including certified translations where appropriate.

 Applications for module exemption should be submitted to Orita Sinclair at least 8 weeks prior to the commencement of a particular term in the academic year.
 Student has to complete an application form, which can be obtained by contacting The Admission Office ([email protected]) together with all required documents.